 Quantitative risk analysis is an objective tool, that quantifies project risks which are usually prioritized during qualitative risk analysis.
 It is difficult to perform this risk analysis for all project risks because of time constraints.
 Therefore it is often performed for the risks that have the highest probability and impact.
-The main purpose of conducting risk analysis is to determine the most appropriate strategies to deal with both positive and negative risks.
+The main purpose of conducting a risk analysis is to determine the most appropriate strategies to deal with both positive and negative risks.

 What is the Purpose of Quantitative Risk Analysis

 As discussed above, quantitative risk analysis is a numeric and objective risk analysis tool.
 It provides detailed information regarding the probability and impact of a given risk.
-From this aspect, it supports decision making.
+From this aspect, it supports decision-making.
 Considering critical business decisions, this tool provides more data and information than qualitative analysis.

 It helps project managers and business owners to make better duration and cost estimates.
-This is an important point because, if the estimates are not correct, they will lead wrong decisions.
+This is an important point because, if the estimates are not correct, they will lead to wrong decisions.